rotationalio/rotational.io/content/en/blog/2021-05-26-secrets-manager-with-go.md

 ---
-title: "Using the Google Secrets API with Go"
+title: "Using the Google Secret Manager API with Go"
 slug: "secrets-manager-with-go"
-date: "2021-05-26T08:26:38-04:00"
+date: "2021-06-01T08:26:38-04:00"
 draft: false
 image_webp: images/blog/doorknocker.webp
 image: images/blog/doorknocker.jpg
 author: Rebecca Bilbro
-description: "In this post, we'll dive into Google's Secret Manager service, walk through the setup steps, and explore some Go code to interact with the API."
+description: "At Rotational, we build software with a security-first principle.
+Google's Secret Manager service is one solution we've used to build more secure applications.
+In this post, we'll use Go code to interact with the Secret Manager API."
 ---

 Security is by definition an inconvenience.
 At the very least, it's about making access to data as challenging as possible for the baddies, which can be measured in computation time.
 But good security also requires us good folks to go above and beyond &mdash; adopting architectural and engineering practices that involve more forethought, more effort, and more testing than are strictly required to get a basic application running on the web.
 If you're here already, we don't need to convince you that the effort is well worth it; good security pays for itself in customer trust, not to mention helping to preclude the kinds of breaches that can (and should) bankrupt the careless.
 In this post, we'll dive into Google's Secret Manager service, walk through the setup steps, and explore some Go code to interact with the API.